mozilla-services/autopush-rs/docs/src/datastore.md

 Redis is a memory based key/value storage system.
 Valkey is an Open Source, API equivalent, "drop-in" replacement for Redis.
 For simplicity, I will refer to both systems as "Redis".
 To use it, compile the autopush code with `--features=redis`.

 Redis is very responsive, but also quite memory intensive.
 While initial load tests have shown surprising results, it should be noted that there is a drastic difference between the load test environment and reality.
-(It can be prohibitively expensive to replicate our traffic in a test environment, so our testing system focuses on a more aggressive use model at the expense of productions "long storage" stress.)
+It can be prohibitively expensive to replicate our traffic in a test environment, so our testing system focuses on a more aggressive use model (tests use a high rate of short term message delivery and retrieval) at the expense of productions "long storage" stress (where messages may sit in storage for weeks, or are potentially abandoned by no longer active User Agents).

 That said, for orgs of around 1,000 users, or for personal use, this is a fine option that requires very little setup or maintenance.